Interior Decorating & Design Diploma

 Fee payments originally made by credit card are credited back to the same card; for expired or invalid credit cards, refunds are made by cheque.
 Fee payments originally made by cash or cheque are made by cheque.
 Please allow 3 weeks for processing.

-When a class is cancelled by Burnaby CCE, a full refund will be issued.
+When a course is cancelled by Burnaby CCE, a full refund will be issued.

 Full time certificate / diploma programs